kotori-y/Scopy/docs/user_guide.rst

   'nViolate': 1,
   'VioProp': ['nHD']}]

 Scopy provides the visualization function to position the value of the queried compound within the selected drug-likeness rule ranges, which provide a benchmark for molecular assessment.
-See: `ScoVisualize.rule_radar`_ function.
+See: `ScoVisualize.pc_depict.RuleRadar`_ function.

 .. figure:: /image/user_guide/mol_basci_rule.png
 	:width: 400px